1907–08 New Zealand rugby tour of Australia and Great Britain: 1907–08 in England and Wales

 During the voyage the tourists also played a game of cricket against the ships officers and first class passengers and were again victorious, winning by an innings.
 McGregor and Messenger proved to be the best bowlers in the touring party.

 The arrival of the team was met with great anticipation in the Yorkshire and Lancashire, areas that had been devoid of international competition for so long.
 The exciting play of the 1905 Originals and the reports that the current side had won three matches in Australia only heightened the expectations of the hosts.
-The RMS Ortona, carrying the touring side, berthed in Marseilles, France and the squad took a train to Boulogne before they boarded the Empress.
+The RMS Ortona, carrying the touring side, berthed in Marseille, France and the squad took a train to Boulogne before they boarded the Empress.
 They reached England on 30 September 1907, arriving in Folkestone.
 The visitors were met by the main officials of the Northern Rugby Football Union.
 The team stayed the night in London, where the Northern Union officials introduced the side to the press – near the headquarters of the English Rugby Union.
 The next day the side travelled north to Leeds where they were met at the station by a crowd of about 6,000, all keen to see the touring All Blacks.
 After they had arrived the tourists had two weeks before their first game.
 They spent the time based in Leeds, training and adapting to both the new rules of the Northern Union and the colder climate.
 They also watched Leeds and Hunslet play a local derby game – the first time they had seen the new rules in operation.

 The first game was held on 9 October 1907 against Bramley.
 Around 8,000 spectators packed McLaren Field in Bramley to see the All Blacks win 25–6 in their first game under the Northern Union rules.
 In their second game against Huddersfield the tourists, keen for as many players as possible to get a run, selected a team mostly made up of players who were not involved in the first match.
 They still managed to defeat Huddersfield, winning 19–8 with Lance Todd playing a key role in the game played before a crowd of over 10,000.
 After the first two matches the touring side met with the Northern Union and discussed the first two games; they also received their first payment – a cheque for £448–15–6.
 The tour then moved on to Lancashire where the team played Widnes at Naughton Park before a new ground record crowd, resulting in a 26–11 victory.
 Just two days later the visitors met the Broughton Rangers, who were at the time a powerhouse of the Northern Union.
 Regarded as the All Blacks' "first big test" the match was played in front of a large crowd of 24,000.
 New Zealand took an early lead in the game and, despite a spirited Broughton comeback in a torrential downpour, held out to win 20–14.